 The Green Movement

 The modern green movement started in Canada and around the world in the 1960s when the counter-culture movement launched the first mass rejection of consumer culture.
-Four decades later, the 60s values of peace, love and understanding have become the founding Green Party values of non-violence, social justice and ecological thinking.
+Five decades later, the 60s values of peace, love and understanding have become the founding Green Party values of non-violence, social justice and ecological thinking.

 While the end of the 60s saw the decline of many grassroots movements, their life-affirming values didn't go away.
 In the '70s, the green movement re-emerged in isolated, small-scale enterprises such as health food stores, women's and environmental groups, renewable energy programs and organic farms.